worldbestmrsam/portfolio/README.md

 *In this analysis, I explored the impact of data-driven insights on Road accidents, using Power BI.
 From identifying high-risk areas to enhancing road infrastructure that improves road safety.*
 ![image](Road Accident Analysis.png)
 [Read More](https://www.linkedin.com/posts/orijasamuel_dataanalytics-powerbi-road-activity-7185767563774062593-lWO2?utm_source=share&utm_medium=member_desktop&rcm=ACoAADGPmyoBP03lpKukRgS3z7IZvbBb_VRlHLI)
-The sinking of the Titanic is one of the most infamous shipwrecks in history.

 **A Data-Driven Approach To Enhancing Hospital Care And Efficiency**
 *This is a comprehensive analysis report of patient data from Faith Specialist Hospital, whose objective is to uncover actionable insights to improve patient care and address operational challenges.
 Using PostgresSQL and Excel, I uncovered key insights and actionable recommendations that  has the capacity of revolutionizing the healthcare sector.*